hosikiti/briefcast/README.md

 ## TODOs

 - Improve overall UI.
-- Add "How it works" on top page.
 - Add UI to show a transript.
 - Add sharing my podcast recipe feature.
 - Limit trial generation based on the IP address.